RGG200/SMCG-Datapack/README.md

 | Features |

-Under The Hood Improvement !
-With the brand new SMGT-Kernel the pack is going to be better.
+Thanks SMGT-Kernel the pack is going to be better.
 For more info do /function smgt:ver

 Introducing The Health Info Pop-ups !
 Simple.
 When you get hurt you will see how much health you lost from the HPs you had and the HPs you now have and by the way it also show when you regen one HP.